Why Does Knee Rehabilitation Stop Working?

 The solution isn't to push through pain, it's to have a clear, structured plan that removes the guesswork.
 When you know exactly what you should be doing, when, and why, the uncertainty disappears.

-3. Was Strength Fully Rebuilt in the Whole Lower Limb?
+4. Was Strength Fully Rebuilt in the Whole Lower Limb?

 Your knee doesn't work in isolation.
 It's supported by a whole team of muscles - the quadriceps at the front, the hamstrings at the back, the calves below, and the glutes and hip muscles above.
-When any of these are weak or not firing properly, the knee compensates, gets overloaded, and eventually protests.
+When any of these are weak or not firing properly, the knee often compensates, gets overloaded, and eventually protests.

 Good knee rehabilitation addresses the entire lower limb, not just the joint that hurts.
 If your programme focused exclusively on the knee itself without building strength through the hips, glutes, and lower leg, that's likely where the gap is.

-4. Were There Clear Markers of Progress?
+5. Were There Clear Markers of Progress?

 Rehabilitation feels like wandering in the dark if there's no way to measure whether you're actually improving.
 Strength, range of movement, and the ability to perform specific tasks with confidence, these can all be tracked, and they should be.